darrensapalo/friendly-gravity/README.md

 Along the development of the game, a js game engine is being developed as well.

 ## To do list
-- [x] Create Rectangle class
-- [ ] Implement Rectangle class
-- [ ] Integrate with Sprite class
+- [ ] Implement particles when colliding with blasters
-- [ ] Bound an entity within a rectangle
+- [ ] Trade commodities in different planets

 Developed by Darren Sapalo and Loren Rosales in De La Salle University's Game Development Lab (DGDL).